 The Industrial and Commercial Trades program serves students by providing a diverse education in the trades, maintenance, and distribution fields.
-All students learn the basics of workplace safety and health as well as effective problem-solving and troubleshooting skills.
+All students learn the basics of workplace safety and health as well as effective problemsolving and troubleshooting skills.
 Depending on the chosen degree option, students prepare to work in building maintenance, industrial maintenance, precision machining, and product distribution fields.
-Faculty with direct experience in the industry teach the courses.
-A major strength of the program is the strong hands-on approach to learning.
+Faculty with direct experience in the industry teach the courses, with a strong hands-on approach to learning.